mattackard/SRLbets/README.md

 npm run start-dev
 ```

-The defualt npm start command is comfigured for use in a heroku deployment and will only start up the server
+The defualt npm start command is configured for use in a heroku deployment and will only start up the server

 ## Running the tests